swlaschin/fsharpforfunandprofit.com/_posts/2012-05-08-defining-functions.md

 let add x y = x + y
 {% endhighlight  %}

-Lambdas are often used when you have a short expression and you don’t want to define a function just for that expression.
+Lambdas are often used when you have a short expression and you don't want to define a function just for that expression.
 This is particularly common with list operations, as we have seen already.

 {% highlight fsharp %}
 // with separately defined function